Environmental Challenges in 2021-what we can do

 Last year saw the launch of a major new initiative to improve air quality and to reduce the health impacts of air pollution.

-Professor Stephen Holgate, newly appointed Clean Air Champion, will update Conference on progress for clean air action.
+Professor Sir Stephen Holgate, newly knighted Clean Air Champion, will update Conference on progress for clean air action.

 Dr Ian Mudway, Kings College London, will give an assessment of new research in health impacts.

 Land contamination and remediation continues to be a major concern of EPUK members, especially with regard to asbestos and new issues arising from the decline in road fuel retailing sites.

-Steve Forster Remedia Group Limited, Chair of Joint Industry Working Group in Soil and Asbestos and C & D Materials will give an update on the new AGS guidance on asbestos.
+Steve Forster of Remedia Group Limited, Chair of Joint Industry Working Group in Soil and Asbestos and C & D Materials, will give an update on the new AGS guidance on asbestos.

 David Rudland, former EPUK Chair of Land Quality, will introduce a major new EPUK publication on decommissioning of petrol/diesel forecourts.

-Dr Tom Henman, lead investigator from RSK, commissioned by the Scottish Government, will update on the CO2 disaster involving former coal mines in Gorebridge in 2014.
+Dr Tom Henman, lead investigator from RSK, commissioned by the Scottish Government, will be examining the risk of carbon dioxide arising from former coal workings and the implications for development